samsmit362/HismithControl/README.md

 **For get max good expirience but wholly on you risk it is recommended to set "Hismith Speed Limit" to 100 (100%) and try to use with turned "off" and "on" (both variants) "Use Modify Funscript Functions" CheckBox but don't forget to check on each scene before usage**

 ## Notes
+**You can set manual webcam focus (for example to 300) if it support it and webcam fps (for example to 30 or 60) through settings.xml, also you can adjust manual webcam focus during "Test Webcam"**\
+\
 Min Funscript Relative Move - is used for modify funscript actions, if move change from up to down (or vice versa) according funscript are lover then "Min Funscript Relative Move" it will try to find the first next move with which min to max positions will be >= "Min Funscript Relative Move" if such found it will combine from min to max all actions with averaging values in move.
 For more details which actions was averaged you can see in "res_data\\!results_for_get_parsed_funscript_data.txt"\